Why Your Kid’s First Phone Should Be an Android

-With Black Friday and the holiday season swiftly approaching, many parents are going to be in the market for their child’s first cell phone.
+Between holidays, graduations, birthdays, and more, parents are often thinking about when their kid might get their first phone.
+But deciding exactly which kid phone they should get can be a challenge.
 In the U.S., iPhones and Androids dominate the current smartphone market, accounting for more than 99% of all devices.
-Choosing the right phone these days often comes down to preference and cost.
+Generally speaking, choosing the right phone these days often comes down to preference and cost.

-But when it comes to keeping your child safer online, Androids provide the better user experience and more comprehensive coverage for parents.
+But when it comes to helping keep your child safe online, Androids provide the better user experience and more comprehensive coverage for parents.
 While Bark can help keep your child safe with both platforms, in this article, we’ll tell you why Androids make monitoring a breeze.

 Apple is known for taking a more aggressive stance on application security than Android.
 While this isn’t a bad thing — no one wants to get hacked — it can hinder legitimate, potentially lifesaving apps like Bark from working quickly and easily.
 Conversely, Android’s open-source platform lends itself well to apps that monitor content, which is why Androids and Bark’s app work so well together.